sahityakmr/learn.io/data/hbase/tutorial.md

 HDFS: Distributed file system of Hadoop
 [Flat files | Extensions: ORC, Parquet, Avro | Can Compress, Can Encrypt]
 NameNode: Master of HDFS and stores metadata of HDFS' files and directories.
-DataNode: Worker Procee, data will be stored as block(default size: 128 MB(big chunk size to reduce I/O count), default replication factor: 3) [Linux Block Size is 4 KB]
+DataNode: Worker Process, data will be stored as block(default size: 128 MB(big chunk size to reduce I/O count), default replication factor: 3) [Linux Block Size is 4 KB]

 Ex: 1 GB file (test1.csv): 8 blocks * 128 MB (8 I/O will be enough to read whole data)

 NameNode will know,
 Block A: Stored at DN1, DN3, DN6 (if rack awareness is configured, these DNs will be on different racks)
 B: DN2, DN4, DN7

 1. Data from DataSource to HDFS